Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

-Unlike the rendered depth, to render per-pixel surface normals, we follow previous work \cite{Huang_2024_2DGS, Chen_2024_PGSR} and alpha-blend all the surface normals of all intersected primitive.
+Additionally, we compute the surface normal, $\widehat{n}_n$, for each triangle as the cross-product between two edges.
+Unlike the rendered depth, to render per-pixel surface normals, we follow previous work \citep{huang_2024_2d, chen_2024_pgsr} and alpha-blend all the surface normals of all intersected primitives.
 The intuition is that through a normal consistency loss (see Section~\ref{sec:optimization}), the blended normals must align with the normals computed from the median depth map.
 This encourages all the intersected triangles to align (and eventually collapse onto) the median surface.
-Thus, we render per-pixel surface normals through alpha-blending,
+Thus, we render per-pixel surface normals through alpha-blending, $\overrightarrow{n_i} = \sum w_n \widehat{n}_n$.